 Let’s start with the basic facts that we know and believe based on both geography and the Bible.
 Moses was born and raised in Egypt.
 Egyptians descend from Ham, as do Ethiopians, Cushites, Sudanese, and most other African nations.
-Even though this fact is accepted by theologians, we are still told that “the Egyptians weren’t black.”
+Even though this fact is accepted by theologians, we are still told by many white conservative Christians that “the Egyptians weren’t black.”
+Conservative Christians intentionally cast white actors in African and Arab roles in order to continue pushing their agenda of deception.
 This is what we call INTELLECTUAL DISHONESTY… or WILLFUL IGNORANCE.

 - Egyptians descended from Ham.